Trustpilot

 Get off the beaten track to live on a beautiful Costa Rican beach, protecting the turtles that nest and hatch on the golden sands.
 Live like a local as you make a genuine contribution to marine conservation.

 Become a research diver on an exciting volunteer marine conservation project in Thailand.
 Get involved in daily dives to explore the health of the marine environment just off the stunning island of Koh Phangan.
-Suitable for new and experienced divers alike, this project allows participants to play in active role in tackling marine decline, all whilst enjoying the wonders of life under the sea.
+Suitable for new and experienced divers alike, this Thailand Coral Reef Restoration Project allows participants to play in active role in tackling marine decline, all whilst enjoying the wonders of life under the sea.

 Actively help in the fight against plastics and rubbish clogging up our marine environment.
 On this project you will be doing daily dives to remove fishing gear, debris and plastics from the ocean around Lisbon.
 It is an amazing opportunity to make a difference and clean up our world.